Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 * Introduction to Conservation Medicine

 * Eco-System Health and Species Conservation

-* Applied Epidemiology, Surveillance and Risk Assessment
+* Applied Epidemiology and Surveillance

 You will study two core courses - Veterinary Techniques and Interventions for Conservation Medicine, and Wildlife Disease Management - plus four optional modules from a choice of ten.

 During the written reflective element of the programme students will have the opportunity to further develop their scientific skills and utilise scientific theory.
 This written element allows a choice of either a written dissertation, a casebook relating to relevant professional experience, a personal portfolio of reflective and practical activity, or a short research project.

 IMPORTANT NOTE: Since April 2014 the ETS tests (including TOEFL and TOEIC) are no longer accepted for Tier 4 visa applications to the United Kingdom.
 The university might still accept these tests to admit you to the university, but if you require a Tier 4 visa to enter the UK and begin your degree programme, these tests will not be sufficient to obtain your Visa.